 The effect of these demands, for me at least, is to make me less likely to say, well, much of anything, except a) to correct other people who are clearly even more wrong than me, or b) on issues where I have direct experience of oppression.
 The latter relies on a process I think of as Oppression Top Trumps.
 Oppression activists do tend to genuinely stick to the principle of paying the most attention to the people with the most experience within a particular axis of oppression, and I think this totally makes sense and I think is really awesome.
 It should be women talking about women’s lib, etc. rather than other people putting words into their mouths.
 So, to avoid getting my head bitten off, the first process I engage in, in order to speak, is justifying how issue x is one that’s personally affecting me – winning Oppression Top Trumps – which then lets me pick the words I use without anyone telling me they’re the wrong ones.
 In fact, having won Oppression Top Trumps on issue x, I then gain the right to correct other people’s words on an ad hoc basis.
 I do not, in general, write about issues that I can’t win Oppression Top Trumps about, because even if I care about them and I’ve researched them lots, etc. etc, I will by somebody’s definition probably get them wrong.
 In fact, the only reason I can possibly get anything right, is by being oppressed enough that my ideas are not open to questioning.”

-The SJW consensus is a strange thing in itself, principally because it denies and excludes the existence of dissenting opinions (from both privileged and oppressed identities), while the folks that disagree with the consensus obviously opt-out of engaging with those circles and focus their activism beyond the SJ-privilege camp bubble.
+This consensus is a strange thing in itself, principally because it denies and excludes the existence of dissenting opinions (from both privileged and oppressed identities), while the folks that disagree with the consensus obviously opt-out of engaging with those circles and focus their activism beyond the SJ-privilege camp bubble.
 Those who have declared what the consensus is have simply stated that is what it is (and many more simply repeat it and accept it because they want to be good allies).

-There are hundreds of articles on the internet explaining what these rules are (the SJW consensus on best practices and tactics).
+There are hundreds of articles on the internet explaining what these rules are (the social justice consensus on best practices and tactics).
 That the privilege framework is universally good and is the primary educational method for achieving social justice is one of those (false) consensus points.
-And I believe the fear of being attacked and pushed out of the group has created a blind spot for the movement, because too few people are willing to critique the prevailing wisdom.
+And I believe the fear of being attacked and pushed out of the group has created a blind spot for the movement because too few people are willing to critique the prevailing wisdom.
 If we look, we can find quite a healthy discussion from a diverse array of identities on the internet that are debating the merits of privilege as good praxis, but unfortunately, these discussions are not finding their way onto the most popular social justice websites.

 This leads to another one of the unintended impacts of privilege discourse, which has been the devaluing of perspectives from identities that have been marked as having greater privilege.
 Rather dangerously, the merits of an argument are being elevated or dismissed based on the identity of the author.
 Poor whites in Appalachia, for instance, while having white privilege, suffer from economic oppression via an unjust capitalist system, yet it does not follow that their economic oppression means their support for Donald Trump makes Trump worthy of support, were that to be the case.
-Women are oppressed by our patriarchical culture, yet the fact that some women support Hillary Clinton does not validate Clinton as a step forward for intersectional feminism.
+Women are oppressed by our patriarchical culture, yet the fact that some women support Hillary Clinton (or Trump!) does not validate Clinton or Trump as a step forward for intersectional feminism.

 These examples highlight one of the primary traps of identity politics.
 Identity has become a stand-in to affirm or deny the merits of any argument.
 Men cannot critique Hillary without charges of “You’re a man, of course you’d say that,” which then necessitates the rather demeaning and anti-feminist need to trot out a bunch of quotes from women who are saying the same thing to prove that criticism of Hillary from the left is legitimate and not sexist.

 The same problem exists across any privilege-oppression divide.
 For anyone with a privileged identity to say anything that disagrees with the current consensus within social justice circles, one needs to cite several examples of oppressed people who share similar perspectives.
-Perhaps this is useful education and important for those who aren’t aware of the dissenting and diverse opinions within communities facing various axis of oppression.
-Maybe there is no way around it, because nobody wants to share an opinion that is held exclusively by the privileged, and who shares that perspective because of that privilege.
+Perhaps this is useful education and important for those who aren’t aware of the dissenting and diverse opinions within communities facing the various axis of oppression.
+Maybe there is no way around it because nobody wants to share an opinion that is held exclusively by the privileged, and who shares that perspective because of that privilege.

 Hopefully it’s clear in the above that there are needs that the privilege framework is attempting to address.
 But maybe those needs can be met with a different framework - one that does not unintentionally create so many unhealthy dynamics.
 I’ve listed a few above, but there are way too many to list in a single article.
 Beyond my experience of trying to use privilege theory to advance educational goals (and witnessing the failures of that approach), the rest of my understanding of the pros and cons of privilege theory has come from reading a lot about it, from a diverse array of voices.
 If you’re interested in going on that journey, you can check out a pretty comprehensive index of articles on the subject here.

 You can check out my extended reflections on privilege theory here.
+This article tackles the theory from a decolonial lens.